Blocks in a Data Node#

 NDBFS#

-NDBFS stands for Network DataBase File System.
+NDBFS stands for Network Database File System.
 It implements a file system API using signals.
-It was developed to ensure that file system accesses could use the normal signalling protocols.
+It was developed to ensure that file system accesses could use the normal signaling protocols.
 Given that all the rest of the code in the RonDB data nodes is asynchronous and uses signals between blocks, it was important to move also the RonDB file system accesses into this structure.
-Not every OS have an asynchronous API towards their filesystem, we implemented the interface to the file system through many small threads that each can do blocking file system calls.
+Not every OS has an asynchronous API towards their filesystem, we implemented the interface to the file system through many small threads that each can do blocking file system calls.
 But they interact with the main execution module whenever they are requested to perform a file operation and the threads send back information to the main execution modules when the file operation is completed.

 Proxy blocks#